 Pucón in the Chilean Lake district, has an idyllic setting right on the edge of Lago Villarrica, beneath snowcapped Villarrica Volcano.
 It offers a great base for a variety of outdoor activities or a wonderful spot to relax and enjoy the stunning scenery.
 Activities include sailing on the lake, mountain biking, horse riding, rafting, kayaking, fly fishing or walking through the National Parks.
 For the adventurous it is possible to climb and ski the Villarica volcano.

-You will be staying at Monte Verde Lodge
+You will be staying at Monte Verde Lodge, Bed & Breakfast

-Pucon activitiesPucón is located on the edge of Lago Villarrica and below snowcapped Villarrica Volcano.
-From Pucon there are a large choice of activities and excursionsg; sailing on the lake, visiting hot springs and waterfalls, walking through the Huerquehue National Park, rafting down the River Trancura, riding up to the mountains, mountain biking and fly-fishing.
-For the truly adventurous, you can climb up to the summit of Villarica volcano itself, from where you will be rewarded with views of the surrounding region.
+Pucon activitiesPucón is located on the edge of Lago Villarrica and below snow-capped Villarrica Volcano.
+From Pucon there are a large choice of activities and excursions: sailing on the lake, visiting hot springs and waterfalls, walking through the Huerquehue National Park, rafting down the River Trancura, riding up to the mountains, mountain biking and fly-fishing.
+If you are feeling adventurous, climb up to the summit of Villarica volcano itself, from where you will be rewarded with views of the surrounding region.

 Drive from Pucon to Huilo Huilo

 A journey of about one and a half hours.